BlockheaderWeb3-Community/cairo-bootcamp-24/README.md

 NB:

-To test out dispatchers, please call the address the CallerContract which contains dispatchers to call the logic of Ownable and Counter contracts respectively
+To test out dispatchers, please call the address the AggregatorContract which contains dispatchers to call the logic of Ownable and Counter contracts respectively
 In the event the function to be called accepts some args, append the call --calldata flag to the above invoke and call commands with the appropriate args